TLe2023/DirectMarketing/README.md

 **Phases of the CRISP-DM Process Model for Data Mining**

 After understanding the business objectives, the collected data will be explored by using visualizations and probability distributions to form initial findings and hypothesis.
 Then, data will be cleaned and prepared to handle any integrity issues.
 Features will be engineered for modelling.
 Next, four predictive classification models will be built and fine-tuned with optimal parameters.
 They are **K-nearest Neighbors (KNN), Logistic Regression (LR), Decision Trees (DT), and Support Vector Machines (SVM) classification models** with a cross-validation method applied.
-Lastly, these models or classifiers will be compared so that the best model, based on a set of predefined criteria, will be identified and recommended.
+Lastly, these models or classifiers will be compared so that the best model, based on a set of predefined criteria, will be identified, evaluated and recommended.

 Two datasets were used.
 Four models were trained on 10% of the imbalanced 7-feature-dataset to compare the performance and to eliminate two models.
 Then, the two remaining models were trained and assessed on the imbalanced full 7-feature-dataset.
 Finally, the best model was selected and interpreted.